sharkwouter/oceanpop/README.md

 ## Summary

-Dive into the relaxing world of OceonPop and experience waves of match-3 gameplay with the three modes available!
+Dive into the relaxing world of OceanPop and experience waves of match-3 gameplay with the three modes available!

 Don‘t get crushed by the tides before completing the 35 levels in _regular mode_, feel the rush of the current in _challenge mode_ or just go with the flow of the ocean breeze in _relaxed mode_!